smartdevicelink/sdl_evolution/proposals/NNNN-improve-VDE-for-stable-frame-rate.md

 ### Detailed design

 1. Setup intermediate surface and surface texture.
-We need to add following components, which includes some of [Grafika](https://github.com/google/grafika), into `VirtualDisplayEncoder` class.
+We need to add the following components, which includes some of [Grafika](https://github.com/google/grafika), into `VirtualDisplayEncoder` class.

 - `EglCore` (com.android.grafika.gles.EglCore)
 - `OffscreenSurface` (com.android.grafika.gles.OffscreenSurface)